bsmith89/human-gut-diversity-manuscript/manuscript.md

 -  The human gut is highly diverse (alpha diversity, richness)
     -  1400-1800 OTUs at 97% identity [Claesson 2009]

-        As much as three _times_ the mammalian diverity of North America north of
+        As much as three _times_ the mammalian diversity of North America north of
         Mexico [Baker et al. 2014: Revised checklist...].